Small Businesses

 At a glance

-• Your premium can change after year-end wage declarations
+• Your premium can change after year-end wage declarations.

-• Minimum premiums apply in some states regardless of wages
+• Minimum premiums apply in some states regardless of wages.

-• upcover arranges workers compensation insurance for eligible Australian employers
+• upcover arranges workers compensation insurance for eligible Australian employers.

-How workers compensation premiums are calculated
+How much is workers compensation insurance calculated on?

 The basic calculation follows this formula:

-Total annual wages x Industry classification rate +/- Claims history adjustment = Estimated premium
+Total annual wages x industry classification rate +/- claims history adjustment = estimated premium

 For example, a retail business paying $400,000 in annual wages with an industry rate of 1.5% and no claims adjustment would pay an estimated premium of $6,000 per year.
 A construction business with the same wages at 5% would pay $20,000.